oasis-tcs/openc2-ap-er/oc2edr.md

 * but do not support the 'contain' Command
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 501
-    * SHOULD respond with 'Command not supported' in the status text
+    * SHOULD respond with "Command not supported" in the status text
     * MAY respond with status code 500

 #### 2.3.3.1 Contain device
 Limits the functionalities of an endpoint in relation to application execution and/or network communications.
-Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'contain' Command and the 'device' Target.
-The Producer and Consumer of the command MUST support the edr:device_containment Command Argument as defined in [Section 2.1.4](#214-command-arguments)
+The Producer and Consumer of the command MUST support the er:device_containment Command Argument as defined in [Section 2.1.4](#214-command-arguments)

 OpenC2 Producers that send 'contain device' Commands:

-* MUST populate the Command Arguments field with a 'Device-Containment' argument
+* MUST populate the Command Arguments field with a 'device_containment' argument
-* MAY populate the Command Arguments field with a 'Permitted-Addresses' argument
+* MAY populate the Command Arguments field with a 'permitted_addresses' argument

-OpenC2 Consumers that receive a 'contain Device' Command:
+OpenC2 Consumers that receive a 'contain device' Command:

-* but the Command Arguments field is not populated with a 'Device-Containment' argument
+* but the Command Arguments field is not populated with a 'device_containment' argument
     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500
-    * SHOULD respond with 'Containment type argument not populated' in the status text
+    * SHOULD respond with "Containment type argument not populated" in the status text
 * but cannot access the device specified in the device Target
     * MUST respond with status code 500
-    * SHOULD respond with 'cannot access device' in the status text
+    * SHOULD respond with "Cannot access device" in the status text

 #### 2.3.3.2 Contain file
 Puts a file into quarantine, rendering it inaccessible to the user of the machine and unable to execute on the endpoint.